 You, your partner and sexuality

 Sexuality is very personal and means different things to different people.
-Whether you are heterosexual (straight), lesbian, gay, bisexual or transgender, cancer and its treatment can have a big impact on your sexuality.
+Cancer and its treatment can have a big impact on your sexuality.

 You may need to focus more on sensuality than sexuality at this time.
 Using touch can be an important way of telling someone how you feel, and it can help you communicate emotions that aren’t easily expressed in words.